-Mathematica is evaluating the Environmental and Natural Resource Management (ENRM) project, a part of MCC’s compact in Malawi that seeks to reduce sedimentation and aquatic weed growth in the Shire River and improve land use practices along the river.
+Mathematica is evaluating the Environmental and Natural Resource Management (ENRM) project, part of MCC’s compact in Malawi that seeks to increase the efficiency of hydropower generation by reducing sedimentation and aquatic weed growth in the Shire River and improving land use practices.

 Morocco: Monitoring and Evaluation of Fruit Tree Productivity

 Mathematica conducted an evaluation to provide a better understanding of the impact of agricultural investments in Morocco, as well as the sustainability of the fruit tree productivity project more specifically.

 Mathematica designed a rigorous evaluation of the girl’s education component in Niger.
 The component included public awareness campaigns, local action plans, tutoring and training, incentives for school-age girls and female teachers, and construction of classrooms and latrines.

 Georgia: Impact Evaluation of the General Education Project